 Feeding calla lily plants at planting and again each spring can help promote huge blooms with more flower production.
 Avoid high nitrogen feeds that will encourage foliar development but reduces flowers.
 These South African natives are heavy water users and require plenty of the right kind of nutrients for maximum flowering and healthy growth.
 Some tips on how to fertilize calla lily will ensure beautiful flowers and erect, vigorous plants.

 When you are ready to plant them in spring, prepare a well-draining garden bed or plant them in a container with good potting mix.
-Incorporate well-rotted compost, bone meal or cow manure to the soil to begin a gradual feeding process.
+Incorporate well-rotted compost, bone meal, or cow manure into the soil to begin a gradual feeding process.
 You may also want to give the tuber a bi-weekly diluted fish emulsion to stimulate growth.

 Remember, feeding calla lily plants is only part of the equation.
 These are water lovers and must never be allowed to dry out.

 In southern climates, calla tubers can remain in the ground and will produce foliage year-round.
 In northern climes, these tender tubers should be lifted and stored indoors in a cool, dry location until spring or all danger of frost has passed.
 Plants that remain in the soil benefit from mulch over their root zone.
 This will slowly compost into the soil, enriching it while it also conserves moisture.